 What do Dallas, Washington, D.C., New Orleans, New York, Boston, and Miami all have in common?
 All of these cities are synonymous with thriving business communities, hubs of cultural and educationally enriching experiences, dynamic landscapes, and welcoming urban environments.
 Each city also has an accompanying university that enables students to enjoy a great education at one of the best schools in America and while reaping the benefits of living in a world-renowned city.

-The Metropolitan Tour will introduce you to six of the top research institutions in the country located in six of America’s best college cities.
+The Metropolitan Tour will introduce you to five of the top research institutions in the country located in five of America’s best college cities.
 And we mean college cities—not just college towns.
 These locations have far more to offer than collegiate football and the attractions on Main Street.
 Internships, research opportunities, K-12 education, medical, graduate, and law schools, professional sports, festivals, and world-class cuisine all abound in these locations.

 George Washington University is the only university to hold commencement on the National Mall